holmdk/holmdk.github.io/_posts/2018-01-01-deep_learning_small_data.md

 ![](/images/small_data_big_decisions/distribution_imbalanced.png)

-After training our agents again for this imbalanced version, we obtain the following results:
+After training our different models again for this imbalanced version, we obtain the following results: